 He was born in Alexandria, Egypt (Kemet).
 His father, Abdul Salim Ali, was an Officer in the Egyptian Army and died in active service at the battle of Tel-el-Kiber Egypt, in the year 1882.
 His mother was Sudanese.

-MY STORY by Er.
+FRAGRANT FLOWERS (Revised) by Er.
 Mohammad Ashraf Fazili

 ஸ்ரீ ராம ஜெயம் by C.R.
 Kaushik